U.S. flag

 Mental or Behavioral Dysfunction

-Intellectual developmental disorder with language impairment and with or without autistic features is a neurodevelopmental disorder characterized by global developmental delay with moderate to severe speech delay that particularly affects expressive speech.
+Intellectual developmental disorder with language impairment and with or without autistic features (IDDLA) is a neurodevelopmental disorder characterized by global developmental delay with moderate to severe speech delay that particularly affects expressive speech.
 Most patients have articulation defects, but frank verbal dyspraxia is not observed.
 Common dysmorphic features include broad forehead, downslanting palpebral fissures, short nose with broad tip, relative macrocephaly, frontal hair upsweep, and prominent digit pads.
 Gross motor skills are also delayed.
 Some patients have autistic features and/or behavioral problems.
 All reported cases have occurred de novo (review by Le Fevre et al., 2013).

 Frontotemporal dementia and/or amyotrophic lateral sclerosis 4